About Repeace B

 - I will support representatives who are accountable to me, not to private interests.

 - I will support countries that promote and defend freedom of expression.

-The Repeace platform is unspecific, replicable for each nation, therefore global
+Repeace is unconventional, unspecific, therefore global

 Repeace aim is international in vision and scope, while its fast, simple engagement method is NON-issue-specific, independent of nationality, language, political, ideological or spiritual views, and able to adapt in time.

 Different from traditional forms of organized resistance, The values of ACCOUNTABILITY, TRANSPARENCY, SUSTAINABILITY, COMPASSION, FREEDOM OF DISSENT/EXPRESSION are implied and reflected in three simple commitments.
 Every U.S. citizen/resident can actively stand behind the values above, and join in on the 3 major US counters.
 German, Austrian and Swiss citizens and residents, can do the same at repeace.de

 * Chris Hedges speaks eloquently about the real possibilities of radical change.
 Based on the achievements of past popular movements (here, at 27:00) Hedges reminds us, that no matter how well organized American popular movements in U.S. history were (The Liberty Party; The Suffragettes; The old Progressives party (Roosevelt); The Civil Rights Movement), none of them achieved formal and lasting change.
 All they managed to create were “openings” in American Democracy.
 Hedges points out that "the Liberal class is functioning inside a system of Capitalism, which grants just enough reforms to keep the underclass acquiescent."
 A recent NYT Poll, referring to the achievements of Equality reforms of the Civil Rights Movement, proves Hedges' point: 50 Years After MLK's Assassination, Most Americans Think Inequality Reigns (here).